segmentio/segment-docs/src/connections/storage/warehouses/redshift-tuning.md

 The default configuration is a single queue with only 5 queries running concurrently, but Segment discovered that the default only works well for low-volume warehouses.
 More often than not, adjusting this configuration can improve your sync times.

 Before Segment's SQL statements, Segment uses `set query_group to "segment";` to group all the queries together.
-This allows you to create a queue just for Segment that isolates from your own queries.
+This allows you to create a queue that isolates Segment's queries from your own.
 The maximum concurrency that Redshift supports is 50 across _all_ query groups, and resources like memory distribute evenly across all those queries.

 Segment's initial recommendation is for 2 WLM queues: